 - SAP creates SPF records

-SPF records to verify RFC5322.from vs. envelope-from and sending server IPs:
+SPF records to verify RFC5322.from vs. sending server IPs:

 - Create a ByD incident with the request to provide the envelope-from domain and sending server IPs used for outgoing e-mails send by ByD for the purpose of creating SPF records.
 Provide your tenant hostname and refer to this blog post in the incident details.

 - SAP provides the envelope-from domain and sending server IPs used for sending e-mails by your ByD tenant via the ByD incident.

 - Create the SPF records according your company policies.